-exclusive: icona pop’s brightside is a blissful ode to friendship
+video premiere: icona pop’s ‘brightside’ is a blissful ode to friendship

 The dynamic duo sound off about their newest visual — a chill, colorful celebration in an empty Chinese restaurant.

-"We wanted to write a song to celebrate our friendship," Icona Pop says of Brightside's euphoric spirit.
+"We wanted to write a song to celebrate our friendship," Icona Pop says of "Brightside's" euphoric spirit.
 "We've been a band for eight years now and we've been through so much together, both good and bad."
-In the karaoke-style video, Hjelt and Jawo have a mirror-filled Chinese restaurant all to themselves.
+In the karaoke-style video directed by Christine Yuan, Hjelt and Jawo have a mirror-filled Chinese restaurant all to themselves.
 They hit the bar, dance through the dining room, and chill out in the dark by the light of an aquarium.
 Press play on the premiere below, and find out where the pair dream of partying.

 Tell us about this track.
-We love it!
+The beat is tight!

 Thank you!
 We've been taking some time off touring to just be in the studio.
 It's been amazing and this was one of the first songs that we wrote together with our friend Joni.
 The song is about being there for a friend who is having a really hard time.
 Our friendship has just grown stronger over the years; it's pretty amazing.